darklaunch/darklaunch.com/blog/2014/12/03/chrome-disable-new-bookmarks.md

-<p>Go to chrome://flags/#enhanced-bookmarks-experiment and select "Disabled" from the dropdown.
-Restart Chrome for the changes to take affect.</p>
+Go to chrome://flags/#enhanced-bookmarks-experiment and select "Disabled" from the dropdown.
+Restart Chrome for the changes to take affect.

 <img alt="" src="/img/uploads/2014-12/chrome-disable-new-bookmarks.png" />

-<p>I really hope Google doesn't remove the classic bookmarks.</p>
+I really hope Google doesn't remove the classic bookmarks.